AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-expand-disks.md

 1. Operations on virtual hard disks cannot be performed with the VM running.
 Deallocate your VM with [az vm deallocate](https://docs.microsoft.com/cli/azure/vm#deallocate).
 The following example deallocates the VM named `myVM` in the resource group named `myResourceGroup`:

+    ```azurecli
     az vm deallocate --resource-group myResourceGroup --name myVM
+    ```

-    > [AZURE.NOTE]
+    > [!NOTE]
     > `az vm stop` does not release the compute resources.
 To release compute resources, use `az vm deallocate`.
 The VM must be deallocated to expand the virtual hard disk.

 2. View a list of managed disks in a resource group with [az disk list](https://docs.microsoft.com/cli/azure/disk#list).
 The following example displays a list of managed disks in the resource group named `myResourceGroup`:

+    ```azurecli
     az disk list -g myResourceGroup \
         --query '[*].{Name:name,Gb:diskSizeGb,Tier:accountType}' \
         --output table
+    ```

     Expand the required disk with [az disk update](https://docs.microsoft.com/cli/azure/disk#update).
 The following example expands the managed disk named `myDataDisk` to be `200`Gb in size:

+    ```azurecli
     az disk update --resource-group myResourceGroup --name myDataDisk --size-gb 200
+    ```

-    > [AZURE.NOTE]
+    > [!NOTE]
     > When you expand a managed disk, the updated size is mapped to the nearest managed disk size.
-For a table of the available managed disk sizes and tiers, see [Azure Managed Disks Overview - Pricing and Billing](/documentation/articles/storage-managed-disks-overview/#pricing-and-billing).
+For a table of the available managed disk sizes and tiers, see [Azure Managed Disks Overview - Pricing and Billing](../storage/storage-managed-disks-overview.md#pricing-and-billing).

 3. Start your VM with [az vm start](https://docs.microsoft.com/cli/azure/vm#start).
 The following example starts the VM named `myVM` in the resource group named `myResourceGroup`:

+    ```azurecli
     az vm start --resource-group myResourceGroup --name myVM
+    ```

 4. SSH to your VM with the appropriate credentials.
 To verify the OS disk has been resized, use `df -h`.
 The following example output shows the primary partition (`/dev/sda1`) is now 200 GB:

+    ```bash
-        Filesystem      Size   Used  Avail Use% Mounted on /dev/sdc1        194G   52M   193G   1% /datadrive
+    Filesystem      Size   Used  Avail Use% Mounted on
+    /dev/sdc1        194G   52M   193G   1% /datadrive
+    ```

 ## Next steps
-If you need additional storage, you also [add data disks to a Linux VM](/documentation/articles/virtual-machines-linux-add-disk/).
-For more information about disk encryption, see [Encrypt disks on a Linux VM using the Azure CLI](/documentation/articles/virtual-machines-linux-encrypt-disks/).
+If you need additional storage, you also [add data disks to a Linux VM](./virtual-machines-linux-add-disk.md).
+For more information about disk encryption, see [Encrypt disks on a Linux VM using the Azure CLI](./virtual-machines-linux-encrypt-disks.md).